 It is strange that up to now, very little has been done in terms of research for this condition.
-Genetic studies has been limited to a few isolated cases where results could not be traced in other patients and cell biology, etiology studies has not been touched for a long time.
+Genetic studies have been limited to a few isolated cases where results could not be traced in other patients and cell biology, etiology studies have not been touched for a long time.
 Why?
 Mostly because the education about the condition in both medical school and in public was reduced to a statement that it is cured by the Ponseti treatment.
 This unfortunately is far from the whole truth about the condition.

-This condition also complicates other serious underlying conditions such as Spina Bifida, Arthrogryposis, Tethered Spinal Cord Syndrome and Ehlers Danlos Syndrome and many more neurological in nature conditions.
+This condition also complicates other serious underlying conditions such as Spina Bifida, Arthrogryposis, Tethered Spinal Cord Syndrome and Ehlers Danlos Syndrome, and many more neurological in nature conditions.
 Is it possible that the solution to the other 311 Co-Morbid conditions discovered by the Clubfoot Research Foundation can be improved or solved if this problem is addressed with genetic or stem cell research and solutions?
 Is it possible that it might play a larger role in these other co-morbidities?
 That is the research that still needs to be done.
 Our goal is to find out or at least to start somewhere by funding any research that aims to find the specific genes involved or any other research that will make a significant increase in the knowledge about this condition!